sax/rails-dtrace/README.md

 ### Rails 4 / Edge Rails

-Note that you need to use the `rails_4` branch in order for this to work.
 In newer Rails, notifications become more dtrace-like.
 Rather than a notification sending a message to `#call` (which gets start time and end time), they can send two messages, `#start` and `#finish`.
-This way, you can do your own math on the notifications.
+This way, you can do your own math on the notification timing.

 In *rails-dtrace*, the notification name becomes the probe function, and we map `start -> entry` and `finish -> exit`.